 The picture is titled “The Path of Dawn” and is a recent post on her DeviantArt and Facebook pages, so it caught my attention immediately.
 It said “ghost story” all over it.
 I planned the story up until Megan ran into the woods.
 After that, the characters took over and I was at the edge of my seat, wondering how this story would unfold.
 I cried writing the ending.

 I do hope you enjoy the story as much as I did writing it.
-IF YOU LIKED THIS STORY, please click the LIKE button below and share this on your favorite social media via the buttons provided below.
-THANK YOU!
+IF YOU LIKED THIS STORY, will you please SHARE it?
+There are social media links below, but you can also use these links…

 That's my two pence,